How to put parental controls on iPhone

 Family sharing works by basically linking up a bunch of Apple accounts together to share the purchases, subscriptions and iCloud storage of the families 'owner'.
 This extends to setting up Apple accounts for your child's iPhone by getting you to setup specific 'child' accounts when adding them to your family.
 If that all sounds really complicated, we get it.
 That's why we created this guide, to help you get up and running as easily as possible.

-If you're still shopping around the for the right smartphone, we've got our best smartphones for kids article to help you find what you're looking for.
+If you're still shopping around the for the right smartphone, we've got our best phones for kids article to help you find what you're looking for.
 A smartwatch might also be a good option if you want your child to stay connected without buying them a phone just yet, so we've put together our list of the best smartwatches for kids to help you find the best option for you.

 How does Family sharing work?